 Additionally, the City must better fund protecting tenants from eviction and increase baseline funding for tenant representation.
 The demand for representation in Housing Court far outpaces the availability of those qualified to represent tenants facing eviction.
-While the Department of Social Services can and should work closely with the Office of Court Administration to identify cases that qualify for grant and assistance eligibility, the City must also better fund indignant defense in housing court.
+While the Department of Social Services can and should work closely with the Office of Court Administration to identify cases that qualify for grant and assistance eligibility, the City must also better fund indignant defense in housing court, a priority that the Council has rightly highlighted in the Council's Preliminary Response.
 The City currently reimburses housing court cases at approximately 70% of the cost of representing New Yorkers.
 That rate should be increased to 100% so that tenant representatives can afford to do this essential work and ensure that they can retain legal, social worker and administrative talent.